iotaledger/iota-wiki/content/tutorials/single-page-tutorials/send-shimmer-tokens-with-javascript.md

 // conditions and sum the amounts and native tokens async function run() {
     const client = new Client({
-        // Insert your node URL in the .env.
         nodes: ['https://api.testnet.shimmer.network'],
       });